YewKian11/odin-landing-page/README.md

 # landing-page
-Create a landing page for Odin project learning progress.
+Create a landing page for Odin project by using flex to display elements on each layer.